Skip to main content

 Potential Impact on Your Financial Stability

 The Missouri property tax freeze could help you maintain financial stability in retirement.
 We have all felt the effects of inflation, but this new tax freeze credit helps by reducing the burden of rising property taxes.
-Home values in Kansas City, Missouri, and surrounding areas have continued to rise, so property tax assessments will also start to rise.
+Home values in Kansas City, Missouri, and surrounding areas have continued to rise, so property tax assessments will follow suit.

 Too Little Too Late?